 The good news is there are a lot of us that “get it” and still want to have a good life.
 Call me stubborn or old for my beliefs, but it will always be necessary to continue our fight to make our country better.
 Our role is to be “coaches” and train others to become model citizens.

-Now you know why John Henry's Plumbing, Heating, and Air became the company it is today and our ongoing direction in the future.
+Now you know why John Henry's Plumbing, Heating, Air, and Electrical became the company it is today and our ongoing direction in the future.